Navy Blue Table Runners Buying Guide: Quality & Durability

 A runner that requires careful hand-washing and ironing is manageable for a table set six times a year for special occasions.
 It becomes a real maintenance burden for a table used daily or weekly.
 Fabric type should follow use frequency , not the other way around.

-For high-frequency tables, the vinyl-yarn construction of the Chilewich runner is a practical fit.
+For high-frequency tables, the investment in a quality linen runner pays off aesthetically.
 For occasional formal use, the investment in linen or stonewashed fabric pays off aesthetically.
 Browsing the full breadth of table linen options by use case , not just by color , tends to surface better matches than searching by style alone.

 Think About the Full Table Palette